Creative vs Functional Design

 Advantages of Creative Design

 Creative design is often discounted because it is not defined correctly.
-Companies think that creative designing is simple about hiring a graphic designer.
+Companies think that creative designing is simply about hiring a graphic designer.
 Companies tend to treat creative design as synonymous with visual design.

 Creative design is not only about visual design.
 Visual design is an important element in creative design but is only one element.
 The creative design also depends on the effective use of words and representing action and motion.